econoalchemist/Whirlpool/05_Post-Mix-Spending.md

-# Post-Mix Spending
+# Whirlpool & Post-Mix Spending
-This section will explore some basic concepts related to the wallet structure around Whirlpool and demonstrate the post-mix spending tools built into Samourai Wallet and Sparrow Wallet.
+This section will explore some basic concepts related to the wallet structure around Whirlpool and demonstrate the post-mix spending tools built into [Samourai Wallet](https://samouraiwallet.com/) and [Sparrow Wallet](https://www.sparrowwallet.com/).
 Considerations should be made when spending Whirlpool Unspent Transaction Outputs (UTXOs) so that the anonymity benefits are kept intact.
 There are transaction tools that help you spend your Whirlpooled bitcoin in a way that maintains anonymity, each tool offers different techniques and it's important to understand the differences so that you can always use the right tool for the job.

 ## Basic Wallet Structure
 In both Samourai Wallet and Sparrow Wallet, the Whirlpool implementation is such that there is a four wallet structure used.
 These four wallets are all managed by your wallet software in the background, and from the user's perspective you can navigate between wallets seamlessly.
 Structuring the wallets in such a way is important so that your UTXOs remain sequestered from eachother, you don't want to accidently commingle toxic change with post-mix UTXOs for example.